ufarooq/HelloPass-LLVM/README.md

 	}
 }
 ```
-4. Next, we can iterate over the instructions in a basic block (BB).
-Note: instructions are LLVM IR.
+4. Next, we can iterate over the instructions in a basic block (BB). **Note:** instructions are in LLVM IR.
 ```c++
 bool runOnFunction(Function &F) override {
 	for (auto& basic_block : F)